PBO: Lack of light on $422B in federal support

-OTTAWA — The parliamentary budget officer says Crown corporations have handed out an estimated $422 million in "liquidity support" to businesses since the start of the pandemic.
+OTTAWA — The parliamentary budget officer says Crown corporations have handed out an estimated $422 billion in "liquidity support" to businesses since the start of the pandemic.

 Four Crown corporations account for roughly $236 billion in loans or deferrals handed out since the start of the pandemic to make it easier for businesses to manage costs.

-Note: Note to readers: This is a corrected story.
-A previous version said the parliamentary budget officer said Crown corporations have handed out an estimated $422 million in "liquidity support" to businesses since the start of the pandemic.
-Note to readers: This is a corrected story.
-A previous version said the parliamentary budget officer said Crown corporations have handed out an estimated $422 million in "liquidity support" to businesses since the start of the pandemic.